thesems/thesems/README.md

 ## About me

-I'm an all-rounder software engineer and love to learn various topics ranging from web development to system programming and data science.
+I'm an all-rounder software engineer and love to learn and work various topics ranging from web development to system programming and data science.

 - 🌱 I’m currently coding a compiler for a stack-based virtual machine (Jack language).
 - 🔭 I'm digging deeper into Rust.